HBesso31/LiquidFenix/README.md

 • Audit.
 The follow up and audit of financial states, operations and regulatory compliance will be asked to the team to present them as well to the community to review them.
 This will be required by the platform once the project has arrived to a commercial stage.

-• Management.
-These tasks are only related to Liquid and require a specific level of reputation to apply.
+• Management and Mentorship.
+Tasks related to the operation and decision making of the LiquidFenix DAO, therefore require a specific level of reputation to apply.

 Open to any user: